Jufyer/stockPluginMinecraft/README.md

 *A fully dynamic, real-world-powered global economy for your Minecraft server.*

 Turn your Minecraft world into a living global commodities market powered by **real TradingEconomics price data**.
-Players trade real-life resources — prices rise, fall and react just like the real world.
+Players trade real-life resources: prices rise, fall and react just like the real world.

+If you have any ideas to make this plugin better you can share them with me [`here`](https://github.com/Jufyer/stockPluginMinecraft/discussions).

 ---